-In the event the delivery of mineral oil and lubricants pursuant to Sections 4-4-1 to 4-4-3 of the Excise Duties Regulations, and mineral oil pursuant to Section 3-10-5 first paragraph of the Excise Duties Regulations, as well as gas pursuant to Sections 3-6-7 to 3-6-9 and 4-4-2, the recipient is responsible for payment of the duty if the party in question does not fulfil the preconditions for exemption from this duty.
+When delivering natural gas and LPG pursuant to Sections 3-6-7 to 3-6-11, mineral oil, natural gas and LPG pursuant to Sections 4-3-1 and 4-3-2, mineral oil, lubricating oil, natural gas and LPG pursuant to Sections 4-4-1 to 4-4-3 and duty-free biodiesel pursuant to Section 3-11-7 of the Regulations of 11 December 2001 no. 1451 concerning Excise Duties, it is the recipient who is responsible for paying the duty if the entity in question does not satisfy the conditions for exemptions on excise duties.
 Claims may be directed to the supplier insofar as the supplier knew or should have known that the requirements for exemption had not been fulfilled.